vivizuma/odin-web-scraper/knowledge-check.md

 * What is an API?
 * How is access to an API restricted?
 * How do you fetch and extract data from an API?
-* Why might your API request be blocked by the browser, and how might you fix this?
+* Why might your API request be blocked by the browser, and how might you fix it?

 ## Async and Await